Jingjingwangxiang/RT_MRMT_DSA_DBG/README.md

 # RT_MRMT_DSA_DBG

 This code is developed to explore the dynamic biofilm growth and its impact on transport.
-It was developed based on the previous code RT_MRMT_DSA which can be freely downloaded from https://github.com/Jingjingwangxiang/RT_MRMT_DSA.
+It was an adaption of my previous code RT_MRMT_DSA which can be freely downloaded from https://github.com/Jingjingwangxiang/RT_MRMT_DSA.

-It was submitted to Water Resources Research on November 2023, with a manuscript titled "A fractal model for biofilm growth in porous media", you are warmly welcome to visit it through the website ...
+It was submitted to Water Resources Research on December 2023, with a manuscript titled "A fractal multirate mass transfer model for biofilm growth in porous media".

 Developer: Jingjing Wang